atondelier/d3-timeline/README.md

 ## Design

-### Timeline constructors
+### Timeline constructor

 Basically, it renders elements with x position based on its `start` time, `end` time and y position based on the row it belongs to in the provided data set.
 The whole is surrounded with a time axis (top) and a left axis not limited to any type of data.

-As of now, you have 3 levels of control:
+Before being a timeline and depending on time, an instance of `D3Timeline` is a `D3BlockTable` and by extension an instance of `D3Table`.
+This means the `D3BlockTable` constructor can be used in case you don't want to represent data over time.

+Some details:

- - using `D3Timeline` extending `EventEmitter`:
+ - using `D3Table` extending `EventEmitter`:
    - you fully control how each element is rendered based on its data
    - since elements have positions, culling is implemented
- - using `D3BlockTimeline` extending `D3Timeline`:
+ - using `D3BlockTable` extending `D3Table`:
-   - you have a sized rect based on start and end data properties but you still control its content
+   - you have a sized rect based on data properties
    - since elements are blocks, clipping is implemented
    - since elements are blocks, dragging is implemented with automatic scroll on borders
- - using `D3EntityTimeline` extending `D3BlockTimeline`:
-   - a text element is created for you
+   - a text element can be created for you, vertically aligned
-   - since a text is created, keeping text left alignment is implemented for handling the left part of the block being outside of the graph.
+   - when a text is created, keeping text left alignment is implemented for handling the left part of the block being outside of the graph
+ - using `D3Timeline` extending `D3BlockTable`:
+   - the X dimension becomes the time

 The demo uses the latter based on some information generated with [Faker](https://www.npmjs.com/package/Faker).